MichaelCurrin/os-genesis/docs/other/setup-steps.md

 See also on _Linux Lite - Software installer_ GUI (a few packages) or package manager (many packages) or `apt`.

+### Install additional packages

-These are from the Software installer GUI and some are covered in the `install.sh` script.
+These are from the Software installer GUI and some are covered in the `gen install` script already.

 - Etcher
 	- balena-etcher-electron/unknown 1.5.95 amd64